 I’m Kimberlee.
-I’m a West Coast urban not-so-hipster mama who’s raising four crazy-rambunctious kids and trying to remember to breathe, to look, to see.
+I’m a Northwest suburban not-so-hipster mama who’s raising four crazy-rambunctious kids and trying to remember to breathe, to look, to see.
 I take photographs and write poetry (which you’ll be subjected to if you stick around) and try to capture the moments that flit away all too quickly.

 But thanks be to God, that’s not the whole truth.
 The rest of the truth is that ultimately it’s not about me and how great (or not great) I am.
 It’s about God and how great God is—it is God who uses me in spite of my self-interest, self-deception, and self-absorption, sometimes amazingly; who uses even those very ugly bits of me that I hate the most to make something beautiful, something great.